Promoting British Values at St Peter’s Methodist Primary School

 Tolerance of those with Different Faiths and Beliefs

-St Peter’s is not a greatly diverse school.
+St Peter’s is an increasingly diverse school.

-Therefore we actively promote diversity through our celebrations of different faiths and cultures.
+We actively promote diversity through our celebrations of different faiths and cultures.
 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 Visitors to school have included people from around the world such as a Korean, Japanese and American students, African drumming workshop, etc.

-Religious Education lessons, assemblies and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons, assemblies and PSHCE lessons reinforce messages of tolerance and respect for others.
 Teaching of different faiths and religions helps to enhance learning within classes and the school.
 The children learn about different places of worship that are important to different faiths.